airplanes-humanity/airplanes-humanity.github.io/_posts/2019-02-20-arduino-prototyping.md

 We will be using a protoshield for our prototyping with the Arduino.
 Protoshields also allow us to:
  - Keep cables organized
- - Ensure components are securely attached while remaining modular
+ - Ensure components are both securely connected and detachable
  - Keep the IMU upright and stable

 ## Sensor Testing

 Sensor testing was fairly straightforward.
 Adafruit provides drivers for all their breakout boards, as well as example code.
+This allowed us to quickly bring up and test all our required sensors.

 ### IMU